DaveBenham/VenomModules/README.md

 - **All inputs**

-  The number of coin flips is the maximum channel count found across all four inputs - TRIG, PROG, A, and B. Monophonic inputs are replicated to match the maximum channel count.
+  The number of coin flips is the maximum channel count found across all four inputs - TRIG, PROB, A, and B. Monophonic inputs are replicated to match the maximum channel count.
 Polyphonic channels with missing channels treat the missing channel as 0V.

   Polphonic inputs in A and/or B can always be scrambled across A and B outputs.